Big Pharma pushes for U.S. action against India over patent worries

 “So, both sides will be cautious, but to protect their own interests they won’t hesitate to take actions under the WTO (World Trade Organisation) provisions.”

-In 2012, India issued its first ever compulsory license to domestic drugmaker Natco Pharma Ltd on a kidney and liver cancer drug, Nexavar, patented by Germany’s Bayer AG, in a move that it had said endangered pharmaceutical research.
+In 2012, India issued its first ever compulsory licence to domestic drugmaker Natco Pharma Ltd on a kidney and liver cancer drug, Nexavar, patented by Germany’s Bayer AG , in a move that it had said endangered pharmaceutical research.

-“If the authorities are going haywire and looking to grant compulsory licenses lock, stock and barrel, in that event you will lose the credibility in India as a system,” Meet Hariani, managing partner at Mumbai-based law firm Hariani & Co, said.
+“If the authorities are going haywire and looking to grant compulsory licences lock, stock and barrel, in that event you will lose the credibility in India as a system,” Ameet Hariani, managing partner at Mumbai-based law firm Hariani & Co, said.

 “You are going to see much more litigation on this issue.
 People are going to be unwilling to introduce new drugs in the market,” he said.
 “You can’t expect to get a new drug at a price of an aspirin.”